 Photo Credit: Jim Pierce/Northeastern Athletics

-The 2017 Patty Kazmaier Memorial Award will be presented during a brunch ceremony at the Foundry Arts Centre on Saturday, March 18 at 9:30 a.m CT in St. Charles, Missouri.
-Further event details and ticket information will be released at a later time.
+Ann-Renee Desbiens, a senior goaltender from the University of Wisconsin, won the 20th Patty Kazmaier Award during a brunch ceremony at the Foundry Art Centre on Saturday, March 18 in St. Charles, Missouri.

-The award ceremony is part of the festivities associated with the NCAA Women's Frozen Four, which will take place at Family Arena in St. Charles, Missouri.
+The award ceremony was part of the festivities associated with the 2017 NCAA Women's Frozen Four held at Family Arena in St. Charles, Missouri.

 An award of The USA Hockey Foundation, the Patty Kazmaier Memorial Award is supported in part by a grant from the NHL Foundation and is annually bestowed upon the top player in NCAA Division I women's ice hockey.